Holonomy classification of Lorentz-K\"ahler manifolds: Lorentz-K ahler metrics

-Note that in particular, The elements $A_1$ and $A_2$ are in the center of $\pr_{\u(n)}\k$, consequently, by the construction, the other covariant derivatives of $\tilde R$ at the point $0$ take values in the subalgebra of $\pr_{\gl(n,\Co)}\k$ orthogonal to $A_1$ and $A_2$.
+The elements $A_1$ and $A_2$ are in the center of $\pr_{\u(n)}\k$, consequently, by the construction, the other covariant derivatives of $\tilde R$ at the point $0$ take values in the subalgebra of $\pr_{\gl(n,\Co)}\k$ orthogonal to $A_1$ and $A_2$.
 Using this and comparing the last equalities with \eqref{nablavv}, we conclude that $\k\subset\pr_{\Co\oplus\u(n)}\g$.
-The inverse inclusion easily follows from the the construction and the above formulas.
+The inverse inclusion easily follows from the construction and the above formulas.
 Lemma \ref{lammak} is proved.

 Let now $f=f_1$.

 \begin{lem} It holds $\Co^n\zr i\Real\subset\g$. \end{lem}